Ballen281/Python-Analytics_NOAA/README.md

 ##  Analysis Workflow

-This section outlines the key steps performed in the lightning strikes analysis process — from loading the data to visualizing the final insights.
+This section outlines the key steps performed in the lightning strikes analysis process,  from loading the data to visualizing the final insights.

 ---

-###  Step 1 — Import Required Libraries
+###  Step 1,  Import Required Libraries
 ```python
 import pandas as pd
 import matplotlib.pyplot as plt